dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 </ContentPage>
 ```

-The <xref:Microsoft.Maui.Controls.ContentPage> instantiates the `HslColorViewModel` and initializes the `Color` property within property element tags for the `BindingContext` property.
+The <xref:Microsoft.Maui.Controls.ContentPage> instantiates the `HslColorViewModel` and initializes the `Color` property within property element tags for the <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> property.
 The <xref:Microsoft.Maui.Controls.ContentPage> also defines the `x:DataType` attribute as the viewmodel type, indicating that any binding expressions in the <xref:Microsoft.Maui.Controls.ContentPage> view hierarchy will be compiled.
 This can be verified by changing any of the binding expressions to bind to a non-existent viewmodel property, which will result in a build error.
 While this example sets the `x:DataType` attribute to a string literal, it can also be set to a type with the `x:Type` markup extension.
 For more information about the `x:Type` markup extension, see [x:Type Markup Extension](~/xaml/markup-extensions/consume.md#xtype-markup-extension).

 > [!IMPORTANT]
 > The `x:DataType` attribute can be re-defined at any point in a view hierarchy.